Rugeley is a Town in the county of Staffordshire.

 Rugeley postcode: WS15 2

-There are great places to visit near Rugeley including some great caves, cities, towns, villages, castles, historic buildings, ancient sites, lakes, roman sites and hills.
+There are great places to visit near Rugeley including some great caves, cities, towns, villages, castles, historic buildings, ancient sites, lakes, roman sites, hills and country parks.

-The area around Rugeley features a number of interesting castles including Mow Cop Castle, and Tamworth Castle.
+The area around Rugeley boasts some of the best castles including Mow Cop Castle, and Tamworth Castle.

-There are a several good ancient sites in the area around Rugeley like Castle Ring.
+There are a several good hills in the area around Rugeley like The Roaches.

 Rugeley History